GoogleChromeLabs/ps-analysis-tool/packages/ee-workflow/README.md

+# Explorable Explaination Workflow

-# EE Workflow: Getting Started
+## Getting Started

 **EE Workflow** is a modular toolkit for building interactive, animated diagrams and flows using [p5.js](https://p5js.org/).
 This guide walks you through the essential steps to set up and use EE Workflow in your project, with practical examples and code references.

----

 ## 1. Define Your Data

-Before rendering, define the data representing your workflow—such as nodes, names, positions, and metadata.
+Before rendering, define the data representing your workflow such as nodes, names, positions, and metadata.

 **Demo reference(s):** `packages/ee-workflow/demo/data.ts`